Today I changed the domain of my blog to “Test Retreat”.

 During my work time I have to follow specific rules and standards and sometimes it happens that decisions are made, which from my point of view are wrong.
 It can be small things, like “it is a feature, not a bug” or something bigger, like because of lack of understanding customer cuts all testing tasks and adds on top of it “no further discussions about it!!!”.
 During my working hours, I have to accept that and sometimes even represent as my own opinion, which is especially hard.

-My blog is the place where I can escape and write about testing like I understand it, about subjects which are important from my point of view.
+My blog is the place where I can escape and write about software development like I understand it, on topics which are important for me.

 This blog is my test retreat.